Summer Jobs at Red Horse Mountain Ranch

 The hiring process

-The ranch begins posting it’s jobs as early as November prior to the summer.
+The ranch begins posting it’s jobs as early as November prior to the next season.
 If you’re application meets exactly what we’re looking for, we may immediately begin the interview process.
 In other words, the earlier you apply the better.
 The ranch prefers to have our positions filled no later than the end of March for the summer season.
 Typically, the ranch collects applications through the winter and will start interviews around the beginning of February.